 Virgin Trains operates two major UK rail franchises: West Coast Trains and CrossCountry Trains.

-Other ventures As chairman of the non-profit making People's Lottery, Branson lost in two bids to run the UK National Lottery.
+Other ventures As chair of the non-profit making People's Lottery, Branson lost in two bids to run the UK National Lottery.
 He sponsors a Fellowship in Entrepreneurship at Oxford University (which identifies up-and-coming businesses) and is a trustee of several charities, including the Healthcare Foundation, which campaigns for AIDS education and against tobacco sponsorship in sport.
 He has also given support to Comic Relief fundraising efforts.

 Record-breaking attempts Since 1985, Branson has received much media attention from his record-breaking distance attempts.
 His boat Virgin Atlantic Challenger II broke the record for crossing the Atlantic.
 The next year, Virgin Atlantic Flyer, his hot air balloon, was the first to cross the Atlantic.
 In 1991 he broke the Pacific record by crossing from Japan to Arctic Canada, but in 1999 lost in the race to be the first person to circumnavigate the globe.